Time to read: 15 minutes

 Preparations for my Tibet Everest Base Camp Tour

 After finalizing the arrangements with the tour company who only required a copy of my passport to set things in motion, I set about trying to cover the recommended packing list.
-I invested in a down jacket, some new winter boots and plenty of layers to protect against the cold Himalayan winter.
+This included a down jacket, some new winter boots and plenty of layers to protect against the cold Himalayan winter.

-I was very keen to get hold of some Diamox which is an altitude medication, but unfortunately it is not available in China.
-I was recommended an herbal substitute but I found this next to useless when suffering the effects of altitude.
+I was very keen to get hold of some Diamox which is an altitude medication, but unfortunately, it is not available in China.
+Friends recommended an herbal substitute but I found this next to useless when suffering the effects of altitude.

 I secured my rail tickets for the whole route with ease using the Trip.com app and was all set to go!

 Setting off for Tibet and Everest Base Camp